 - Verify metering vectors.
 Traditionally this has been done using instruments such as a circuit analyzer.
 Many solid state meters today can provide vector diagrams along with volt/amp/pf and values using meter manufacturer software or meter displays.
 Many of these desired values are programmed into the meters Alternate/Utility display.
 Examining these values can provide much information about the metering integrity.
 It may also assist in determining if unbalanced loads are present and if CTs are sized properly.
 The vendor software generally has the ability to capture both diagnostic and vector information electronically.
-These electronic records should be kept in the meter shop for future comparisons. - If metering is providing pulses/EOI pulse to customers, SCADA systems or other meters for totalization they also should be verified vs. the known load on the meter. - Verify meter information including meter multiplier (rework it), serial number, dials/decimals, Mp, Ke, Primary Kh, Kr and Rate.
-Errors in this type of information can also cause a adverse impact on measured/reported values. - Verify CT shunts are all opened.
+These electronic records should be kept in the meter shop for future comparisons. - If metering is providing pulses/EOI pulse to customers, SCADA systems or other meters for totalization they also should be verified vs. the known load on the meter.
+If present test/inspect isolation relays/pulse splitters for things like blown fuses to ensure they are operating properly. - Verify meter information including meter multiplier, serial number, dials/decimals, Mp, Ke, Primary Kh, Kr and Rate.
+Errors in this type of information can also cause a adverse impact on measured/reported values. - Verify CT shunts are all opened. - Look for signs of excessive heat on the meter base e.g. melted plastic or discoloration related to heat